 - Taxes: The majority of the City's revenue, 74%, is generated by taxes levied on property, retail sales and the gross receipts tax on the sale of electricity, gas, telephone and television video services.
 The City's sales taxes include a 1% general sales tax, a 0.50% parks sales tax, a 0.50% capital sales tax and a 0.50% transportation sales tax.
 Tax revenue also includes the receipts from the state for fuel taxes and motor vehicles sales tax and license fees.
-The City continues to experience growth both residentially and commercially, which directly correlates with the increase in sales tax. - Intergovernmental Revenues: This represents 12% of the City's total revenues and include the receipts from federal, state and county grants. - Licenses and Permits: Includes the revenues from building permits, engineering permits, business licenses, liquor licenses and occupancy inspections.
+The City continues to experience growth both residentially and commercially, which directly correlates with the increase in sales tax.
+The City experienced an increase in use tax in 2020 due to the increase of online sales as a result of the COVID-19 pandemic. - Intergovernmental Revenues: This represents 17% of the City's total revenues and include the receipts from federal, state and county grants. - Licenses and Permits: Includes the revenues from building permits, engineering permits, business licenses, liquor licenses and occupancy inspections.
 The City is experiencing a higher increase in residential building than the surrounding cities in St. Charles County, Missouri.
 Building permits continue to increase year after year. - Fines and Forfeitures: Includes the fines collected by the City's Municipal Court.
+Due to COVID-19, the Courts were closed March 23-May 29, 2020.

-- Charges for Services: Includes fees from Parks & Recreation and an administrative charge based on a percentage of the administrative services in the General Fund that are allocated to the proprietary funds and the Park Fund.
-The administrative fee includes overhead costs for departments such as Human Resources, Information Technology, Procurement, Finance and others, as well as a portion of the legal fees and Citywide informationtechnology related fees. - Investment Income: Includes revenues earned from the investment of idle City funds throughout the year in accordance with the City's investment policy. - Miscellaneous: Includes proceeds from the sale of equipment, false alarm fees and contract services provided to local schools by the Police Department.
+Charges for Services: Includes fees from Parks & Recreation and an administrative charge based on a percentage of the administrative services in the General Fund that are allocated to the proprietary funds and the Park Fund.
+The administrative fee includes overhead costs for departments such as Human Resources, Information Technology, Procurement, Finance and others, as well as a portion of the legal fees and Citywide information-technology related fees.

+- Investment Income: Includes revenues earned from the investment of idle City funds throughout the year in accordance with the City's investment policy. - Miscellaneous: Includes proceeds from the sale of equipment, false alarm fees and contract services provided to local schools by the Police Department.

-Revenues 2017 2018 2019 Taxes \$30,933,068 \$32,846,681 \$33,991,565 Intergovernmental 3,288,618 7,763,395 5,652,103 Licenses and Permits 1,326,188 1,007,595 1,603,173 Fines and Forfeitures 680,732 781,155 693,050 Charges for Services 2,305,569 2,506,533 3,022,404 Investment Income 221,863 423,798 806,560 Miscellaneous 191,179 298,539 403,205 Total Revenues \$38,947,217 \$45,627,696 \$46,172,060
+Revenues 2018 2019 2020 Taxes \$32,846,681 \$33,991,565 \$39,538,321 Intergovernmental 7,763,395 5,652,103 9,258,048 Licenses and Permits 1,007,595 1,603,173 1,358,758 Fines and Forfeitures 781,155 693,050 435,341 Charges for Services 2,506,533 3,022,404 2,685,780 Investment Income 423,798 806,560 662,343 Miscellaneous 298,539 403,205 198,868 Total Revenues \$45,627,696 \$46,172,060 \$54,137,459